 The planter main 2 controller processes the row-unit data from the sensor node assemblies located on the row-unit head casting.
 The processed information is then sent to the SMVR controller to be integrated into the displayed information being sent to the GreenStar Display.

 Downforce sensor assemblies are found on row-units with sensor nodes installed.
 The downforce sensor assembly is assembled with the gauge wheel depth-adjustment handle and provides gauge wheel pressure information to the respective sensor node for data processing.

 Vacuum control has been defined.
 Before vacuum automation, an operator set the vacuum level by adjusting the hydraulic flow through each selective control valve (SCV).
 Many variables altered the vacuum level while the hydraulic flow stayed constant.
 This could have resulted in under or over populating, which may have impacted singulation.
 With vacuum automation, all that needs to be done is set the desired vacuum level and let the monitor do the work of adjusting the hydraulic flow.
 Should vacuum changes occur, the software in the monitor will fluctuate the SCV flow to achieve the desired vacuum level.

-Vacuum automation requires SeedStar™ 4HP monitoring.
+Vacuum automation requires SeedStar™ 3 or 4HP monitoring.
 The system controls SCV flow based on the vacuum pressure sensor.
 The tractor must be a John Deere with Tractor Electronic Control Unit (TECU) 3 controller area network (CAN) system for this feature to be compatible.
 The vacuum automation feature will control all vacuum fans if they are on their own SCVs.
 More vacuum fans make the planter more valuable and easier to operate.

 Vacuum automation is not compatible with Interim Tier 4 (IT4) 6R Series Tractors.